tldr-pages/tldr/pages/common/ruff-check.md

 # ruff check

-> An extremely fast Python linter.
+> An extremely fast Python linter. `check` is the default command - it can be omitted everywhere.
 > If no files or directories are specified, the current working directory is used by default.
 > More information: <https://docs.astral.sh/ruff/linter>.